The Bible (miniseries): Awards and nominations

-The Bible was nominated for three Primetime Emmy Awards; Outstanding Miniseries or Movie, Outstanding Sound Editing for a Miniseries, Movie or a Special, and Outstanding Sound Mixing for a Miniseries or a Movie.
-The 44th GMA Dove Awards gave a tribute to the miniseries in October 2013.
-In 2014, The Bible won the honor of Home Media Magazine's Best Miniseries or TV Movie on Disc for the year.
+The Bible was nominated for three Primetime Emmy Awards: Outstanding Miniseries or Movie, Outstanding Sound Editing for a Miniseries, Movie or a Special, and Outstanding Sound Mixing for a Miniseries or a Movie.
+The 44th GMA Dove Awards gave a tribute to the miniseries in October, 2013.
+In 2014, The Bible won the honor of Home Media Magazine's Best Miniseries or TV Movie on Disc that year.
+It also was awarded the Epiphany Prize for Inspiring Television and the Grace Award (presented to Roma Downey) by MovieGuide at the 2014 MovieGuide Awards.